- How HubPages Works

 - Signatures: Please do not include a signature with your posts.
 Attempts to post signatures that include links to your articles or another site may result in a permanent account ban.
 A link to your profile page is included with every post, and you can put information about yourself and a link to a site you'd like to promote on your profile page.

-- Making Personal Attacks: Debate and disagreements on points of substance are all right, but personal attacks, petty bickering, extreme profanity, and thread hijacking will be dealt with swiftly.
+- Making Personal Attacks and Hate Speech: Debate and disagreements on points of substance are all right, but personal attacks, petty bickering, extreme profanity, hate speech and thread hijacking will be dealt with swiftly.

 - Cross Posting: Please do not post the same message to more than one Forum thread.